-Lifestyle Changes To Reduce Chronic Pain, Inflammation And Depression
+Lifestyle Changes :: Reducing Chronic Pain, Inflammation And Depression

-As a holistic psychotherapist in New York City, I'm always curious about the exquisite interplay between the mind and body, especially when clients present with symptoms that overlap.
-Both women and men who seek therapy or consultations frequently report symptoms that seem to overlap with depression such as: fatigue, lethargy, insomnia and sleep disturbances, decreased social activity, lethargy, decreased libido, appetite changes, and anhedonia.
+As a mind-body practitioner and psychotherapist in New York City, I love considering the exquisite interplay between the mind and body, especially when clients present with symptoms that can be confusing.
+Both women and men who seek therapy or consultations frequently report symptoms that seem to point to anxiety or depression such as: fatigue, lethargy, insomnia and sleep disturbances, decreased social activity, lethargy, decreased libido, appetite changes, and anhedonia.
 The picture, and the treatment plan, is not always immediately clear.
-As a society, we are quick to prescribe an antidepressant or medication ignoring the root cause of suffering.
-Psychotherapists, when they are oriented to a mind-body connection, are in a perfect position to take a comprehensive approach to helping clients improve both emotional and physical well being.
+As a society, we are quick to prescribe an antidepressant or medication ignoring some easily-remedied or even the root cause of suffering.
+Psychotherapists, when they are oriented to a mind-body connection are in the perfect position to take a comprehensive and holistic approach to helping clients improve both emotional and physical well being.

-If you struggle with depression and anxiety symptoms, chronic pain, autoimmune disorders or your blood tests such as C-reactive protein (CRP) or erythrocyte sedimentation rate (ESR) come back out of range, it might be time to seriously work towards lowering the heat in the body by making important lifestyle changes.
-Many of my therapy and coaching clients find that attending to the physical body, in addition to addressing emotional concerns, trauma and relationship struggles leads to a more balanced and thorough approach to healing.
+If you struggle with depression and anxiety symptoms, chronic pain, autoimmune disorders or your blood tests such as C-reactive protein (CRP) or erythrocyte sedimentation rate (ESR) come back "out of range," it might be time to seriously work towards lowering the heat in the body by making important lifestyle changes.
+Many of my therapy and coaching clients find that attending to the physical body, in addition to addressing emotional concerns, trauma and relationship struggles leads to a more balanced and thorough approach to feeling better.
 What follows are some important health concerns linked to chronic inflammation, pain, depression and autoimmune disorders:

 - Periodontal disease